pippim/pippim.github.io/index.md

 ### Pass 2

-The second pass rereads the `lines` all over again taking the knowledged gained in the first pass and using it to create TOC and navigation bar buttons at the correct locations.
+Pass 2 uses heading level list of total counts from Pass 1 to see if post qualifies for TOC or Navigation Bar.
+Then every line from the `lines` list is read again and the steps below are done.

-Pass 2 must reinitialize some counts made in pass 1 so they are not doubled up wen the `check_code_block(line)` fuction is called again for each line.
+At the start of the pass 2 loop, some counts from Pass 1 are reset to zero so they are not doubled up when `header_space(line)` is called again.

-Pass 2 does the key job of creating a new markdown file for the website blog post based on the Stack Exchange Post:
+At the bottom of the Pass 2 loop does the key job of adding a new markdown line to the blog post file.
+Here is what Pass 2 does as it loops through every line in the list:

 {% include copyHeader.html %}
 ``` python